 This course offers introduction to traditional black and white 35mm darkroom techniques, including processing film, silver gelatin printing and related techniques.
 While the class is primarily a studio course, it will be supplemented by weekly slide presentations and discussions of assigned readings.
 Slide presentations will focus on individual photographers in the history of the medium.
 Topics of discussion will include photographic genres, the photo essay, editing and sequencing a body of work, personal visions, social and political context, documentary versus art photography.
-Students may check out 35 mm film camera from the Dept.

 VISA 1520.
 Digital Photography.

 Over 1.8 billion photographs are uploaded to the Internet each day.
 Since everyone’s a 'photographer', what type are you?
 While we constantly produce images for ourselves and others in private and public, this course will ask students to critically rethink this tool.
 Image-making, from “capture” to “color-correction” and beyond will be consciously addressed, as we approach photography from the perspective of contemporary art practice and produce a final portfolio of prints.
 Class will be discussion, slideshow, studio and critique.
 Prior experience in photography preferred not required.
-A digital SLR type camera may be checked out from the Department.

 VISA 1700D.
 Reframing Documentary Production: Concepts and Questions (MCM 1700D).

 Interested students must register for MCM 1700D.